 TVP is a defatted soy protein that looks a lot like steel-cut oats, and when rehydrated in only water, tastes a bit like it too.
-Rehydrating in a rich, flavorful broth, however?
-You won’t miss a thing.
+After rehydrating in a rich, flavorful broth, however you won’t miss a thing.
 In fact, many store-bought options are actually just prepared TVP with a massive markup.
 While there’s nothing wrong with having a few convenience foods on hand, it’s always nice to have options.
 You can buy it on Amazon, but I found the best price online was actually from a store called Country Life Natural Foods.
-They carry all sorts of things and shipped to Arizona within a week.
+They carry all sorts of other vegan staples to get the most shipping value and shipped to Arizona within a week.

 Vegan Ground Beef Recipe